-For parrots, flight is the best form of defense.
+For parrots, taking flight is the best defense.
 They can quickly take off into the air, getting out of reach and escaping to safety.
-Parrots won’t hesitate to fly away at the earliest sign of danger.
+Parrots will fly away at the earliest sign of danger.

 Their tendency to stay in flocks is beneficial.
-The parrot sentinels will keep watch and alert the others whenever they spot a predator.
-This is a signal for the entire group to fly away.
+The parrot sentinels will watch and alert the others whenever they spot a predator, which results in the entire flock flying away.

-Parrots are frightened easily.
-They’re hardwired to react to any sudden movement or noise because this could save their lives.
-After all, predators use ambush tactics since this is the best way to capture and eat parrots.
+Parrots are hardwired to react to sudden movement or noise because this could save their lives.
+After all, predators use ambush tactics since it’s the best way to capture parrots.

-A parrot’s last line of defense is to bite.
-Parrots have powerful beaks, with macaws able to bite clean through bone.
+Parrots have powerful beaks, with macaws able to bite through bone.
 However, parrots only bite if they’re cornered and know their life is in grave danger.

 Parrots aren’t designed to defend themselves by fighting.
-If the situation has gone that badly that parrots need to fight rather than fly away, their chances of survival are low.
+If the situation has gone so badly that parrots need to fight rather than fly away, their chances of survival are low.

 When faced with so many predators, the lifespan of a parrot is reduced.
 Parrots are known to live up to 80 years in captivity.
 However, wild parrots will have shorter lives.